mjo22/cryojax/README.md

     return model()
 ```

 Note that the `PipelineState` and `Specimen` contain all of the model parameters.
-The `ElectronDensity`, `ScatteringConfig`, `Filter`s, and `Mask`s all do computation at runtime that should not be included in the loss function evaluation.
+The `ElectronDensity`, `ScatteringConfig`, `Filter`s, and `Mask`s all do computation upon initialization that should not be included in the loss function evaluation.
 We can now create the loss!

 ```python
 @jax.jit